OuhscBbmc/redcap-manual-v1/check/part11.md

 It is the responsibility of the RT to ensure the security of data if it has been exported outside of REDCap for analysis.

+## Electronic Signatures (Sec E) {#sec-check-part11-esignatures}

+### Long-Term Accessibility (Subsec E2) {#sec-check-part11-esignatures-components}

+#### Does the signature record include the printed name of the signer, date/time of signing, and the meaning of the signature (e.g., review, approval)? {#sec-check-part11-esignatures-components-datetime}

+Yes, REDCap has the capability of collecting all of these various signature components.
+These components must be incorporated into the design of the REDCap survey.

+It is the responsbility of the RT to ensure that all required signature components are included in their REDCap survey.

+#### Is the date/time automatically captured by the system (vs. user-entered)? {#sec-check-part11-esignatures-components-datetime}

+Yes, REDCap automatically captures the survey completion date/time.
+REDCap also has the capability of capturing the date in a separate field which can either be manually entered or automatically captured.

+It is the responsibility of the RT to design and implement the appropriate date/time capture as is appropriate for their study.

+#### Can different signature "meanings" be captured (reviewed, approved, verified)? {#sec-check-part11-esignatures-components-multiple-signature}

+Yes, REDCap can have multiple signature field meanings.
+Each signature meaning can have a custom definition based on the specific needs of the study.

+It is the responsibility of the RT to design and define any and all signature fields for their study.

+## Organizational Policies and SOPs (Sec F) {#sec-check-part11-sop}

+### User Training (Subsec F2) {#sec-check-part11-training}

+#### Are all users (administrators and end-users) trained on system use, Part 11 awareness, and data integrity principles? {#sec-check-part11-esignatures-training-part11}

+Yes, the REDCap admin team offers training on system use and data integrity principles.
+It is the responsibility of the RT to schedule training for their staff.

+#### Is there role-specific training (admin vs. standard user vs. data manager)? {#sec-check-part11-esignatures-training-rolebased}

+It is the responsibility of the RT to determine the role-based needs for their staff and implement training.

+#### Are competency tests used to confirm user understanding of Part 11 principles? {#sec-check-part11-esignatures-training-rolebased}

+It is the responsibility of the RT to confirm user understanding of Part 11 principles.
 ## Record Retention (Sec G) {#sec-check-part11-retention}

 ### Long-Term Accessibility (Subsec G2) {#sec-check-part11-retention-accessibility}